TICKETSPERU.COM logo

 • Snacks that you can eat completely in one serving (There is no food allowed in Machu Picchu, so please be discreet)

-• Money in Peruvian Soles for tips and souveniers
+• Money in Peruvian Soles for tips and souvenirs

 The Inca Trail to Machu Picchu is rated moderate and any reasonably fit person should be able to cover the route.
 There are some challenging moments and altitudes of 4200m are reached, so ensuring that you are well acclimatized is important.
 If you are arriving from sea level, plan to spend at least 2 full days in Cusco prior to commencing the trek.